Batching

 )

-In a real world scenario we may not want to trust our APIs to actually return the expected data - for doing this properly you can use @effect/schema or similar alternatives such as zod.
+In a real-world scenario, you might not want to trust your APIs to always return the expected data - for this, you can use @effect/schema or similar alternatives such as zod.

 index.ts